nazya/KATE/README.md

 # Remove that Square Root: a New Efficient Scale-Invariant Version of AdaGrad

-This repository documents the code to reproduce the experiments in the paper:
+This repository documents the code to reproduce the experiments reported in the paper:
 > Remove that Square Root: a New Efficient Scale-Invariant Version of AdaGrad

+If you use this code for your research, please cite the paper.

 ## Requirements